 A hike through some of the First World War sites where the Italian Futurists fought

-This area of the Alto Garda bears many traces of the First World War.
+This area bears many traces of the First World War.
 Malga Zures, fortified by the Austro-Hungarians with a complex system of tunnels was a particularly important point on the Front and the target of a particularly violent assault by the Italian army in 1915.
 The position was held by the imperial troops until the end of the war, but the Italians took up position in the immediate vicinity at Doss Casina (which became the hub of the Italian front line), as well as Doss Remit and Dosso Alto.

 The information on this chart is subject to inevitable variations, so this means that none of the indications are absolute.
 It is not entirely possible to avoid giving inexact or imprecise information, given how quickly environmental and weather conditions can change.
 For this reason we decline any responsibility for changes which the user may encounter.
 In any case, the hiker is advised to check the conditions of the places, environment and weather before setting out.